ilovecjj1127/cpp_module/README.md

 	2. define a function outside a class
 	3. access a class's static variables

+std::string is a class and std is the namespace where standard library classes and functions are defined.
+`for (char& c: result)` uses a reference(`&`) to the characters

 ## rules

 - UpperCamelCase: class names format